Scarabaeus1031/NEXAH/README.md

 #### Interpretation

-This experiment demonstrates that agents can learn navigation behavior **without an explicit reward function**.
+Agents can learn navigation behavior **without an explicit reward function**.

-Instead of optimizing a predefined objective, agents are exposed to a **structured stability landscape**:
+Instead of optimizing a predefined objective, they operate inside a
+**structured stability landscape**:

 - states correspond to positions in a geometric field
-- transitions follow underlying system dynamics
+- transitions follow system dynamics
 - stability acts as an implicit signal

 ---